pr4aveen/tp/docs/DeveloperGuide.md

     1. Test case: `sort order/dsc type/deadline`
     Expected: Projects should be sorted in their deadlines in descending order.
 Projects without a deadline will be sent to the bottom.

+1. Sorting tasks by different parameters.

+    1. Prerequisites: View all tasks by running the `home` command followed by `view x` where x is the index of a project in the list.

+    1. Test case: `sort order/asc type/alpha`
+    Expected: Tasks should be sorted by their names in alphabetical, ascending order.

+    1. Test case: `sort order/dsc type/alpha`
+    Expected: Tasks should be sorted by their names in alphabetical descending order.

+    1. Test case: `sort order/asc type/created`
+    Expected: Tasks should be sorted by their created date in ascending order.

+    1. Test case: `sort order/dsc type/created`
+    Expected: Tasks should be sorted by their created date in descending order.

+    1. Test case: `sort order/asc type/deadline`
+    Expected: Tasks should be sorted in their deadlines in ascending order.
+Projects without a deadline will be sent to the bottom.

+    1. Test case: `sort order/dsc type/deadline`
+    Expected: Tasks should be sorted in their deadlines in descending order.
+Projects without a deadline will be sent to the bottom.

+1. Persistence of sort

+    1. Prerequisites: Run `sort order/asc type/alpha` in any view.

+    1. Test case: `home`
+    Expected: Projects should be sorted by their names in alphabetical, ascending order.

+    1. Test case: `view x` where x is the index of a project in the list.
+    Expected: Tasks should be sorted by their names in alphabetical, ascending order.

 ### Setting reminders

 ### Time tracking